 How to become a specialist teacher

-Approved Teacher Status Dyscalculia (ATD) is an accreditation awarded to those who have successfully completed a BDA accredited course in teaching learners with specific learning difficulties/dyscalculia and hold Qualified Teacher Status (QTS).
+Accredited Teacher Dyscalculia (ATD) is an accreditation awarded to those who have successfully completed a BDA accredited course in teaching learners with specific learning difficulties/dyscalculia and hold Qualified Teacher Status (QTS).

 This accreditation enables teachers and practitioners to conduct informal, curriculum-based assessments and deliver specialist teaching programmes to learners up to, and including, 18 years of age.

 Who can apply?

 Applicants who have successfully completed an BDA accredited course for Approved Teacher Dyscalculia within the last three years can apply.

 Applicants must have a minimum of two years (1,900 hours) relevant professional experience teaching or supporting learners up to, and including, 18 years of age.
 This may be a full-time or part-time posts.

 To apply for ATD you will need to start your online application via the Application box on the right of this page

 - You will need a completed Tutor form signed by your course leader and upload it as part of the application process

 - You will need to read and agree to adhere to the BDA Code of Ethics

 - You will need to pay the fee of £70 via the credit/debit card link in the application process